graphstream/graphstream.github.io/doc/Algorithms/several-often-used-algorithms-on-graphs.md

 The ``density(Graph)`` method returns the number of links in the graph divided by the total number of possible links.
 The complexity is O(1).

-Diameter

-The ``diameter(Graph)`` method computes the diameter of the graph.
-The diameter of the graph is the largest of all the shortest paths from any node to any other node.

-Note that this operation can be quite costly, the algorithm used to compute all shortest paths is the Floyd-Warshall algorithm whose complexity is at worst of O(n^3).

-The returned diameter is not an integer since some graphs have non-integer weights on edges.

-The ``diameter(Graph, String, boolean)`` method does the same thing, but considers that the graph is weighted.
-The second argument is the weight attribute name.
-The third argument indicates if the graph must be considered as directed or not.

 ### Clustering coefficient